5l1v3r1/DOS-Tools/README.md

 ## TCP-Flood

-### Is an attack based on connecting to the target through the TCP(Transmission Control Protocol) packet and send thousands of bytes without stopping
+### Is an attack based on flood TCP(Transmission Control Protocol) packets with the SYN flag.